tam-carre/metalborn/webapp/README.md

 ## Running

-Currently, the Metalborn frontend can be tested by running `npm i && npx elm reactor` in the `webapp` directory and visiting `http://localhost:8000/src/Main.elm`

-You'll also need `./src/API.elm` which is code-generated and not version controlled.
-For that, you simply need to run the API server.
+You must first run the API server.
 Refer to [`/api/README.md`](../api/) for instructions.
+Running the API server will additionally generate `./src/API.elm` which is not version-controlled.

+Then run `npm i && npm run dev` in the `/webapp` directory (this one).

 ## Coding conventions